The International Simutrans Forum

 In Simutrans-Standard, all convoys reverse by turning in full 180 degrees.
 All different types of convoy take exactly the same time to reverse.

 In Simutrans-Extended, the amount of time that it takes to reverse, and what is shown graphically when a convoy reverses, depends on the nature of the convoy.
-This is mainly relevant to trains.
+This is mainly relevant to trains, although, from circa early 2017, reversing also applies to road vehicles.
 If the train is a multiple unit and can be driven from either end, it reverses quickly, and does not rotate 180 degrees when going backwards: the formation remains the same.
 If the train has a locomotive at one end that has to run around the carriages, then it will take longer to reverse.
 The formation will not rotate 180 degrees: the carriages will stay in the same formation, and the locomotive (which will not itself rotate 180 degrees) will attach to the other end of the train.
 If the train is hauled by a steam tender locomotive, or some other sort of locomotive that has to be turned on a turntable, it will take even longer to reverse, and the locomotive will rotate 180 degrees, but (generally) the carriages will not.

 The aim of this feature is to provide greater operational depth to the simulation, and give players incentives to use suitable vehicles for particular tasks (multiple units, for example, being faster to turn around, but sometimes less powerful, or more expensive, than a locomotive hauled train).